SANTA CRUZ COUNTY BAR ASSOCIATION

 - The Director has been declared of unsound mind by a final order of court;

-- The Director has been convicted of a felony;
+- The Director has been convicted of a crime or act of moral turpitude;

 Resignation of Director or Officer